-You can help reach struggling families across the United States now by donating to IRUSA.
-We make sure the aid you give reaches families in need across America—your aid is their relief.
+Support struggling families across the United States by donating to IRUSA now.
+We make sure the aid you give reaches neighbors in need across America—your aid is their relief.

 Disaster Response Team Receives $500K grant from American Red Cross

-Islamic Relief USA received a nearly $500,000 grant from the American Red Cross for rebuilding projects helping those who lost homes in Hurricane Harvey (August 2017).
+Islamic Relief USA received a nearly $500,000 grant from the American Red Cross for rebuilding projects helping those who lost homes in Hurricane Harvey in August 2017.

 “We’re extremely pleased to receive this grant from such a respected organization and partner,” said Hani Hamwi, manager of the Disaster Response Team.

 Disaster Response Team (DRT)

 The Disaster Response Team (DRT) at Islamic Relief USA stands ready to serve communities in times of disaster and moves as quickly to give urgent relief to those hit by tragedies.
 DRT often also provides long-term recovery.

 DRT has responded to nearly 30 disasters since it’s inception in 2011, such as California wildfires, the Parkland, FL, shooting, and Hurricane Harvey in Texas.
 Long-term recovery efforts, like muck-outs and home rebuilding for survivors of 2016 Hurricane Matthew in North Carolina, are also critical.
 None of this would be possible without your support.

 Serving Neighbors in Need

 Over 46 million Americans—including 16 million children—live in poverty.
 The U.S. Census reports that close to 15% of Americans (and 1 in 5 kids) are poor.
 In 2018, Islamic Relief USA served Qurbani meat to 30,000 neighbors in need, and over 5,000 Ramadan food packages.

-We support hundreds of US projects, like: Thanksgiving Turkey distributions; such as Chicago’s Inner-City Muslim Action Network (IMAN) health clinic; annual Day of Dignity events; acclimation programs for refugees and zakat programs for families experiencing emergencies; and more!
+We support hundreds of US projects, like: Thanksgiving Turkey distributions; Chicago’s Inner-City Muslim Action Network (IMAN) health clinic; annual Day of Dignity events; acclimation programs for refugees; zakat programs for families experiencing emergencies; and more!

 4 WAYS TO GET INVOLVED